shishircc/general-ai/README.md

 1. New Concept - Present approaches lack ability to create new concept without any supervision or with minimal supervision
 1. Logical Thinking Based on Attention - We humans can pay attention to a topic, and literally logically derive a conclusion without any stats of maths involved (except logic).
 Machines Presently don't do that.
 There is excessive dependency of prediction functions.
-1. Knowledge Graph - Present approaches devliver one new model for every narrow intelligence task.
+1. Knowledge Graph / Memory - Present approaches devliver one new model for every narrow intelligence task.
 We on other hand don't do just one task but many and can switch models being used quickly depending on task at hand.
 There has to be a coordination mechanism for
 1. Isolated Models - A vision model and NLP model and Concept Model and Memory Model should not work in isolation but together

 ## Experiments

 1. Extracting Spatial Concepts - Much of vision ML field is filled with prediction based on image vector, using for example CNN model.
 This whole approach is neglecting a more basic problem of extracting concept from image, or segmenting the image into different conceptual areas based on spatial, depth and boundaries information.
 This experiment would try to extract these concepts out of image.
-The concepts would have no name early on but could later trie to a NLP or memory model concept.
+The concepts would have no name early on but could later tie to a NLP or memory model concept.
+The whole idea of using a non spatial vector, looking at whole vector instead of each pixel individually and as whole is flawed.